 The Craftsmanship Initiative was founded, in 2015, to reclaim craftsmanship’s principles of excellence, beauty, and durability as a pathway to a more sustainable world.
-The flagship venture of the initiative, which operates as a non-profit, is Craftsmanship Quarterly, a multimedia publication that focuses on master artisans and innovators whose work informs our quest.
+The flagship venture of the initiative (which operates as a non-profit) is our multimedia digital magazine, Craftsmanship, which offers most features free of charge, and free of ads.
+The magazine includes podcasts, films, photo galleries, and richly illustrated stories of artisans and innovators whose work informs our quest: to create a world built to last.

 In keeping with these values, all of us here at The Craftsmanship Initiative strive to meet the highest standards in everything we do.
 This includes developing skilled writers, photographers, and filmmakers who can dig deeply into any subject, find the timeless stories that lie inside them, and then share these tales in compelling ways.
 The mission driving this work is captured in our tagline: "Create a World Built to Last."

-To maintain our independence, we are wholly financed by foundational and public support, which has allowed us to avoid distracting ads on our pages.
-Starting with our first issue, published in January 2015, we have been proud to make our stories available to everyone at no charge—a tradition we hope will never change.
+To maintain our independence, we are wholly financed by foundational grants and individual donations.
+Starting with our first issue, we have been proud to make our stories available to everyone at no charge, and with no distracting ads.
+We hope to continue this tradition, but we can only do so with your support.
+We therefore hope you will consider including us in your annual giving.